jibbs1703/King-County-House-Prices/README.md

 removed from the data.
 Finally, multicollinearity checks ensured highly correlated features did not remain in the model.

-The model performed decently, explaining 77% of the variations in price using 14 features, attaining a high degree of explainability in predicting King County house prices.
-It did not violate the statistical assumptions under which it was developed and overall, the model predictions were off cumulatively by $73,547.
+The base model performed decently, explaining 78.4% of the variations in price using 15 features, attaining a high degree of explainability in predicting King County house prices.
+It did not violate the statistical assumptions under which it was developed and overall, the model predictions were off cumulatively by $68,200.
+However, the HistGradientBoostingRegressor was chosen as it yielded the lowest Mean Absolute Error and the highest R-squared value (0.855) among all models experimented with.

-Factors such as the house's location (zipcode the house was built in), house's grade, house's age, number of bathrooms in the house and the square footage of interior housing living space for the nearest 15 neighbors (space cluster effect) were major determinants of house prices in King County.
+Factors such as the house's location (zipcode the house was built in), house's grade, house's age, number of bathrooms in the house,  the longitude and latitude  (location effect) were major determinants of house prices in King County.

 The house price prediction model developed could prove useful to real estate stakeholders in King County, WA, offering them precise and actionable insights when evaluating house listings for purchase or sale.
 The model could also find usefulness for legislators while estimating house values more accurately while levying property taxes.

 With further refinement and addition of new features, this model has the potential to greatly assist in investment decisions, market analysis, and strategic planning in the King County real estate sector.